antoshkaplus/Opt_PathDefence/doc/ideas.md

     pick overall (better for overall board)
     best instead of best for current
     iteration if we are able to kill current creeps anyway

+* coverage is a good idea but scoring should be different some how we need to include coverage with some special function so it won't participate sometimes